notaryproject/notation/specs/commandline/verify.md

     "trustPolicies": [
         {
             // Policy for all artifacts, from any registry location.
             "name": "wabbit-networks-images",  // Name of the policy.
             "registryScopes": [ "*" ],         // The registry artifacts to which the policy applies.
             "signatureVerification": {         // The level of verification - strict, permissive, audit, skip.
-              "level" : "strict"
+                "level": "strict"
             },
-            "trustStores": ["ca:wabbit-networks"], // The trust stores that contains the X.509 trusted roots.
+            "trustStores": [ "ca:wabbit-networks" ], // The trust stores that contains the X.509 trusted roots.
             "trustedIdentities": [                   // Identities that are trusted to sign the artifact.
                 "x509.subject: C=US, ST=WA, L=Seattle, O=wabbit-networks.io, OU=Finance, CN=SecureBuilder"
             ]
         }
     ]